28th Division Sustainment Brigade

-The 371st Sustainment Brigade is an Ohio Army National Guard Sustainment Brigade located at the Springfield–Beckley Municipal Airport in Springfield, Ohio.
-The Brigade includes the 371st Special Troops Battalion (Newark, Ohio) and the 112th Transportation Battalion (North Canton, Ohio) and is assigned to the 28th Infantry Division.
+The 28th Division Sustainment Brigade is an Ohio Army National Guard unit of the 28th Infantry Division.
+The 28th Division is centred in Pennsylvania.
+The brigade is based at the Springfield–Beckley Municipal Airport in Springfield, Ohio.
+The Brigade includes the 28th Division Sustainment Troops Battalion in Newark, Ohio, the 112th Transportation Battalion, in North Canton, Ohio, and the 728th Division Sustainment Support Battalion in Fort Indiantown Gap, Pennsylvania.
+Until July 2025, the brigade was known as 371st Sustainment Brigade.

 Creation

 The 371st Sustainment Brigade's parent unit was created 29 August 1917 as the 62d Field Artillery Brigade, an element of the 37th Division at Camp Sheridan, Alabama.
 The 62d Field Artillery Brigade included the 134th Field Artillery Regiment, 135th Field Artillery Regiment, 136th Field Artillery Regiment, and the 112th Trench Mortar Battery.
 Members of the 1st Field Artillery, 2d Field Artillery, and 3d Field Artillery of the Ohio Militia filled the ranks of the brigade.
 After initial training, the brigade traveled to France.